College Reach-Out Program (CROP)

 - Mentoring Program provides middle and high school students the opportunity to be mentored by college students through exposure to college settings and dialogue about college, its barriers, and how to overcome them.

-- Civic Engagement Opportunities allows middle and high school students to contribute, improve, and make a difference in their communities through various activities such as food drives and cleaning parks and beaches.
+- Civic Engagement Opportunities allow middle and high school students to contribute, improve, and make a difference in their communities through various activities such as food drives and cleaning parks and beaches.

 - Summer Science Camp engages middle and high school students to focus on science, math, reading, public speaking, and vocabulary skills.
 Parents are also invited to a Science Showcase Event where students present their Portfolio.